MarkyBarky/League-player-search-/README.md

-A very simple league of legends player search which calls the riot games api to return a player's level and icon.
+A very simple league of legends player search which calls the riot games api to return a player's level and icon using player name.
 Used to do msa front end project.

 Search for your favourite pro players in the North American scene or ex-pros such as Doublelift.